danielrehner/developer-guidebook/pages/stop-doing-code-reviews.md

 - Have appropriate automated tests been written?
 - Have appropriate manual tests been executed?

+Pull up the app and test the change yourself.
+- Is this change easy to test?
+  * If not, why?
+Can you make it easier?

 Then, and only then, look at the code:
 - Is the code written to be read?
 - Is the code in better shape than it was found?